Your Antenatal Course Questions Answered

 Ideally, yes.
 It makes it easier for me to talk to you and for the course to be more engaging.
 I appreciate there may be times though when you might have to turn it off for a minute or so if something is going on in the background.

-The information provided is not a substitute for proper medical advice.
-If in doubt, please consult your doctor or licensed medical practitioner.
+The information provided during The Complete Birth Preparation Package or Online Workshops do not constitute medical advice.
+If in doubt, please consult your doctor or midwife.

 Do you have a course cancellation policy?